CovenantSQL/CovenantForum/README.md

 - Also, all posts related data are saved on an unique `SQLChain Block` like [this](https://explorer.dbhub.org/dbs/e08d944b4ebd69e12aa69dade1798bb98cea4e2833e55fb6decc1f447fc720a4/requests/f39f9cb46c2821f6354d001fea9a5eaf2b96b06e83c218d46d810f353a039ec8).
 - Anyone can create your "blockchain powered forum" with just [few steps](#create-your-new-forum).

+## Twitter Bot

+- [@iBlockPin](https://twitter.com/iblockpin) will record your tweet to CovenantForum and the Blockchain.

 ## Features

 - Static files and database are powered by decentralized database: CovenantSQL.